soumiiow/presto/presto-native-execution/testcontainers/README.md

 Then, run or debug the test.

 ##### Note
 * Existing java and native docker files are reused for functional testing.
-The coordinator and worker configurations are available in `presto-native-execution/testcontainers`.
+The coordinator and worker configurations are generated in the utility class.
 * The functional test framework has been tested with the tpch.tiny schema, using standard column naming.
 Please note that this configuration is a current limitation, as it has only been tested with this schema and does not require any data loading.